-We mathematically model the described continuous-time Markov chain using unit vector representation [38, 39].
+We mathematically model the described continuous-time Markov chain using unit vector representation [43], [44].
 We introduce a cost function that is a combination of the average sampling frequencies of the subsystems (i.e., the average frequency of the jumps between the idle state and the rest of the states in the Markov chain) and the effort needed for changing the scheduling policy (i.e., changing the underlying Markov chain parameters).
-We expand the results presented in [38] to minimize the cost function over both finite and infinite horizons.
+We expand the results presented in [43] to minimize the cost function over both finite and infinite horizons.
 Doing so, we find an explicit minimizer of the cost function and develop the optimal scheduling policy accordingly.
 This policy fairly allocates sampling instances among the sensors in the networked system.
 The proposed optimal scheduling policy works particularly well for ad-hoc sensor networks since we can easily accommodate for the changes in the network configuration by adding an extra state to the Markov chain (and, in turn, by adding an extra term to the cost function) whenever a new sensor becomes active and by removing a state from the Markov chain (and, in turn, by removing the corresponding term from the cost function) whenever a sensor becomes inactive.
-The idea of dynamic peer participation (or churn) in peer-to-peer networks have been extensively studied in the communication literature [41,42].
+The idea of dynamic peer participation (or churn) in peer-to-peer networks have been extensively studied in the communication literature [46], [47].
 However, not much attention has been paid to this problem for networked control and estimation.

 Later, we focus on networked estimation as an application of the proposed stochastic sensor scheduling policy.
 We start by studying a networked system composed of several scalar subsystems and calculate an explicit upper bound for the estimation error variance as a function of the statistics of the measurement noise and the scheduling policy.
 The statistics of the scheduling policy are implicitly dependent on the cost function.
 Hence, we can achieve the required level of performance by finely tuning the cost function design parameters.
 We generalize these estimation results to higher-order subsystems when noisy state measurements of the subsystems are available.
 In the case where noisy output measurements of the subsystems are available, we derive an estimator based on the discrete-time Kalman filter and calculate an upper bound for the variance of its error given a specific sequence of sampling instances.
-Lastly, we consider networked control system is composed of scalar subsystems that are in feedback interconnection with impulsive controllers (i.e., controllers that ideally reset the state of the system whenever a new measurement arrives).
+Lastly, we consider networked control as an application of the proposed sensor scheduling policy.
+We assume that the networked control system is composed of scalar subsystems that are in feedback interconnection with impulsive controllers (i.e., controllers that ideally reset the state of the system whenever a new measurement arrives).
 We find an upper bound for the closed-loop performance of the subsystems as a function of the statistics of the measurement noise and the scheduling policy.
 We generalize this result to pulse and exponential controllers.

-1.4 Paper Outline
+D. Paper Outline

 The rest of the paper is organized as follows.
-In Section 2, we introduce the optimal stochastic scheduling policy and calculate its statistics.
-We apply the proposed stochastic scheduling policy to networked estimation and control systems in Sections 3 and 4, respectively.
-In Section 5, we illustrate the developed results numerically on a networked system composed of several decoupled water tanks.
-Finally, we present the conclusions and directions for future research in Section 6.
+In Section II, we introduce the optimal stochastic scheduling policy and calculate its statistics.
+We apply the proposed stochastic scheduling policy to networked estimation and control systems in Sections III and IV, respectively.
+In Section V, we illustrate the developed results numerically on a networked system composed of several decoupled water tanks.
+Finally, we present the conclusions and directions for future research in Section VI.

-1.5 Notation
+E. Notation